efurkanakar/gaia-angular/README.md

 <p>This will open the application in your default web browser.</p>

 <h2 id="target-object-selection-logic">Target Object Selection Logic</h2>
 <p>An essential feature of this application is the intelligent selection of the target object from Gaia DR3 data based on SIMBAD information and specific criteria.
-The selection process is designed to ensure accurate identification of the target object.
+The selection process is designed to ensure accurate identification of the target object, with a color-coded highlight for each method.
 The steps are as follows:</p>

 <ol>
     <li><strong>Retrieve Target Object Data from SIMBAD:</strong>